Birchington: Quex House and Park

-To the south of the village is Quex House, a 200‑year‑old manor house situated in 250 acre of parkland and gardens.
+To the south of the village is Quex House, a 200 year-old manor house situated in 250 acre of parkland and gardens.
 Several rooms, decorated with oriental and English period furniture, are open to visitors, and guided tours are provided.
-The Powell-Cotton Museum houses three galleries of stuffed animal displays, depicting more than 500 African and Asian animals against their natural habitats.
+The Powell-Cotton Museum houses three galleries of stuffed animal displays, depicting more than 500 African and Asian animals in their natural habitats.

-Further galleries display a vast collection of African artefacts, European firearms, European and Asian edged weapons, European and Chinese porcelain, and important archaeological finds from Thanet and East Kent.
+Further galleries display a vast collection of African artefacts, European firearms, European and Asian edged weapons, European and Chinese porcelain, with important archaeological finds from Thanet and east Kent.
 The total number of artefacts has not been counted, though the ethnography items alone total approximately 18,000.

-Percy Powell-Cotton was born in 1866, and was a Major in the Northumberland Fusiliers.
-His expeditions were conducted for scientific research, and would sometimes take 18 months.
-In 1896, Major Powell-Cotton founded the Powell-Cotton Museum at Quex Park to display his collection of mammals and artefacts acquired on his expeditions to Africa and Asia.
+Percy Powell-Cotton was born in 1866, and was a major in the Northumberland Fusiliers.
+His expeditions were conducted for scientific research, sometimes lasting up to 18 months.
+In 1896, he founded the Powell-Cotton Museum at Quex Park to display his collection of mammals and artefacts acquired on his expeditions.
 The animals were mounted by the noted taxidermist Rowland Ward.

-During World War I, Quex House became an Auxiliary Military Hospital run by the Birchington Voluntary Aid Detachment.
-In 1923, the Memorial Ground was donated to the village by Mr H. A. Erlebach for sport and recreational use.
-Mr Erlebach owned the village's now defunct Woodfood House School and purchased land from the Quex House estate for the school.
-He gave the southern part of the land to the people of Birchington and dedicated it in memory of his three sons who had been killed in World War I. The land is now owned by Thanet District Council.
+During World War I, Quex House became an Auxiliary Military Hospital, run by the Birchington Voluntary Aid Detachment.
+In 1923, the Memorial Ground was donated to the village by Mr H.A.
+Erlebach for sport and recreational use; he owned the village's former Woodfood House School and purchased land from the Quex House estate for it.
+He gave the southern part of the land to the people of Birchington and dedicated it in memory of his three sons, who had been killed in World War I. The land is now owned by Thanet District Council.